The Number One Common Trait of Successful Substitute Teachers Is Flexibility

 Step 5: Reflect and refine

-Step 6: use technology wisely
+Step 6: make use of technology wisely

-Step 7: encourage student ownership
+Step 7: grow student ownership

 Conclusion